Estonian Defence League: Culture

 The Estonian Victory Day (1919) has been celebrated until WWII with military parades, organized by the Kaitseliit.
 Since 2000, Victory Day parades have been organized by Kaitseliit again every June 23.
 The 2015 parade also saw a rising number of military contingents from NATO countries take part: Latvia, the United States, Finland, Poland and Sweden, while 2016, aside from the US and Latvian troops also featured new contingents from Lithuania and Denmark.

 In 2006, the first Fleet Review in Estonian history was conducted by Kaitseliit in June in Saaremaa.

 In 2016, the Sakala subdivision of Estonian Defence League formed the first Estonian military pipe band and their first performance was during the yearly Victory Day parade the same year.
 Band uses 4 sets of drums and 12 special sets of "war pipes" made by Andres Taul.
 Idea for such a unit originally came from President Lennart Meri in 2001 whilst he was visiting the Viljandi Folk Music Festival.
 The idea was later revived by President Toomas Hendrik Ilves in 2010 and Ando Kiviberg, notable local piper and head of Viljandi's folk festival, was assigned to form the band.
 According to Kiviberg one of the goals of the band is also to promote bagpipes amongst males, as Estonia is lacking male pipers.

 Personnel

 Leadership

 The Commander of Defence League (Kaitseliidu ülem) is the highest-ranking officer of the Defence League; though he may not be the senior officer by time in grade.
 The Commander has the responsibility to man, train, equip and develop the organization.
 He does not serve as a direct battlefield commander.
 The Commander is a member and head of the Chief of Staff which is the main organizational tool of the Commander.
 The Commander is appointed by the Commander of the Defence Forces or by the Supreme Commander in Chief of the Defence Forces.
+The current Commandant is major general Ilmar Tamm, who assumed the position in 2023.
 As of 2020, Colonel Eero Rebo is the Defence League Chief of Staff.